GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/devops/cicd/README.md

     Two presubmit triggers are created by default.
 Build/test status and results are posted in the Pull Request.
 Failures of these presubmits should be configured to block Pull Request submissions.
+The `build_viewers` members can view detailed log output.

     * `tf-validate`: Perform Terraform format and syntax check.
     * `tf-plan`: Generate speculative plans to show a set of potential changes if the pending config changes are deployed.
         * This also performs a non-blocking check for resource deletions.
             These are worth reviewing, as deletions are potentially destructive.

-    If `enable_continuous_deployment` is set to `true` in your Terraform Engine config, `enable_continuous_deployment` will be set to `true` in [terraform.tfvars](./terraform.tfvars) to create an additional Cloud Build trigger and grant the Cloud Build service account broder permissions.
-After the Pull Request is approved and submitted, this postsubmit deployment job can automatically apply the config changes to Google Cloud.

-    After the triggers are created, to temporarily disable or re-enable them, set the `enable_triggers` in [terraform.tfvars](./terraform.tfvars) to
-    `false` or `true` and apply the changes by running the following commands:

-    ```shell
-    terraform init
-    terraform plan
-    terraform apply
-    ```
+    * `tf-apply`: Apply the terraform configs that are checked into the Github repo.
+This trigger is only applicable post-submit.
+When this trigger is set in the Terraform engine config, the Cloud Build service account is given broader permissions to be able to make changes to the infrastructure.

+    The triggers all use a [helper runner script](./configs/run.sh) to perform actions.
+The `MODULES` var within the script lists the modules that are managed (relative to the `terraform_root` var) by the triggers and the order they are run.

+    NOTE: The CICD service account can manage a subset of resources (e.g. APIs) within its own project.
+This allows users to have changes deployed for the CICD through the standard Cloud Build pipeline, without needing to apply it manually.
+To do so, add the `devops` root module (that hosts the devops project) in the `managed_modules` list in the CICD Terraform Engine config.
+    Changes outside the approved set will still need to be made manually.

 ## Operation